Guanfacine HCL is a non-stimulant medication used to treat ADHD symptoms in patients 6 to 17 years of age.

-The immediate-release formulation of guanfacine is used to treat high-blood pressure.
+The immediate-release formulation of guanfacine is used to treat high blood pressure.
 Its safety has not been studied in children under age 12.
 Because guanfacine is FDA-approved for adults for something other than ADHD, most clinicians feel comfortable using guanfacine IR and ER off-label for adults with ADHD.

-- Immediate-Release Tablet: (Brand Name: Tenex) Taken up to twice daily.
+- Immediate-Release Tablet: Taken up to twice daily.
 Available in 1mg or 2mg dosages.

-- Extended-Release Tablet: (Brand Name: Intuniv) Taken once daily in the morning or evening at approximately the same time each day.
+- Extended-Release Tablet: (Guanfacine ER, Brand Name: Intuniv) Taken once daily in the morning or evening at approximately the same time each day.
 Tablets are available in 1mg, 2mg, 3mg, and 4mg dosages.

 The optimal dosage varies patient by patient and by the condition being treated.
-Your doctor may adjust your dosage weekly by 1mg increments until you or your child experiences the best response — that is, the lowest dosage at which you experience the greatest improvement in symptoms without side effects.
+Your doctor may adjust your dosage weekly by 1mg increments until you or your child experience the best response.
+The right dose is the one with that gives you (or your child) the most improvement in symptoms without side effects (or with the fewest).

 Do not drink alcohol while taking this drug.

 When discontinuing treatment, or decreasing dosage, patients should work with a doctor to gradually taper the level of medication by no more than 1mg every 3 to 7 days.
-Stopping guanfacine suddenly can create withdrawal symptoms including increased heart rate and high blood pressure.
+Stopping guanfacine suddenly can theoretically create withdrawal symptoms including increased heart rate and high blood pressure.
 Because people who have ADHD are forgetful and may sometimes forget doses of medications like guanfacine, the FDA did sudden-cessation trials to assess the safety of suddenly stopping an alpha agonist.
 No rebound high blood pressure or fast heart rate were seen.
 Nonetheless, when a person stops an alpha agonist, it is strongly recommended to taper off the medication as a precaution.

-Other serious side effects include low blood pressure or heart rate, fainting, sleepiness, or withdrawal symptoms.
+Serious side effects of guanfacine also include low blood pressure or heart rate, fainting, sleepiness, or withdrawal symptoms.
 Taking guanfacine may impair your or your teenager’s ability to drive, operate machinery, or perform other potentially dangerous tasks.
-If side effects are bothersome, or do not go away, talk to your doctor.
-Most people taking this medication do not experience any of these side effects.
+If side effects are bothersome or continue to persist, talk to your doctor.

 The above is not a complete list of potential side effects.
 If you notice any health changes not listed above, discuss them with your doctor or pharmacist.

-Before taking guanfacine, discuss all other active prescription medications with your doctor.
-Guanfacine can exacerbate the drowsiness created by depressants including alcohol, barbiturates, antihistamines, or other sedatives.
+Be sure and discuss all other active prescription medications with your doctor.
+Guanfacine can cause dizziness and exacerbate the drowsiness created by depressants including alcohol, barbiturates, antihistamines, or other sedatives.